mlambert125/new-java-curriculum/content/orm/_index.md

 just call normal java methods on our objects, and the ORM takes care of generating and executing an appropriate SQL query to retrieve the data from the database.

+### Check for Understanding

+- What is the main difference between how data is modeled in a relational database versus an object-oriented programming language like Java?

+    Answer: Relational databases use tables with rows and columns to store data, while object-oriented programming languages use classes with fields and methods to model data.

+- What is the purpose of an ORM?

+    Answer: An ORM automates the process of mapping data between relational databases and object-oriented programming languages, allowing developers to work with database data using familiar object-oriented concepts and methods.

 ## Hibernate and JPA

 [JPA](https://en.wikipedia.org/wiki/Java_Persistence_API) (Java Persistence API) is a